jacksleight/statamic-memberbox/README.md

 You can specify a different location and response code with the `to` and `response` parameters.

-### Restrict an entire page to members and abort the request
+### Restrict an entire page to members and abort the request for non-members

 ```antlers
 {{ not_member:abort }}